species

 Understanding Meal vs. By-Product

 "Chicken meal" is a concentrated form of chicken, providing more protein than whole chicken.
-However, be cautious of generic "meat meal" or "by-products," as these can include less desirable parts and lack the nutritional quality your dog needs.
+However, be cautious of generic "meat meal" or "by-products," as these can include fewer desirable parts and lack the nutritional quality your dog needs.

 Checking for Artificial Additives